AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_AutomationIdentity.md

 ## `Get Header for Automation Identity`

-Validate that an Automation Identity exists in Tenant.
+Validate that an automation identity exists in tenant.

 ### Request